 Around the 1940s, scientists thought that sleep paralysis is actually a suppressed libido that comes out to the front.

-There is a big possibility that legends about sex demons (such as the succubus and incubus) have their roots from experiences of sleep paralysis.
+There is a big possibility that legends about abusing demons (such as the succubus and incubus) have their roots from experiences of sleep paralysis.

 People back then had no idea what is happening and they didn’t know about the strange phenomenon.

-Furthermore, they explained it, simply thinking that is is some kind of a supernatural power.
+Furthermore, they explained it, simply thinking that it is some kind of a supernatural power.